alovajs/alova/README.md

 // use data...
 ```
 ⚠️ Note that:
-1. The returned response data will also be processed by the global `responsed` and the `transformData` of the current `Method` object in turn.
+1. The returned response data will also be processed by the global `responsed` and the `transformData` of the current `Method` instance in turn.
 2. The cache mechanism is still valid.
 If the cache is hit, the cached data will also be returned.
 At this time, you can pass `true` in the `send` method to force the request.

 ### Set initial response data